HomeLatest NewsTelecomWith only 13% of worldwide smartphone shipments, Apple captures 40% of revenue and 70% of operational profit

 Register Now →

-Samsung, the world’s largest smartphone manufacturer by annual shipments, is typically behind Apple in terms of revenue and profit share.
+Samsung, the world’s largest manufacturer by annual shipments, is typically behind Apple in terms of revenue and profit share.
 Samsung failed to produce the second-highest revenue share in two quarters — Q4 2019 and Q2 2020 — when Huawei took over the top spot.

 Samsung, on the other hand, has consistently been the number two player in terms of profit over the last many quarters, the study stated.
 Despite relative stability at the top, recent quarters have seen a significant shift due to Huawei’s drop following the application of sanctions.